 Pain assessment is a critical part of the physical examination for all pets, but again, particularly important for seniors.
 Sometimes it is a challenge to recognize signs of pain in our pets.
 They do not always show us what we might expect to see.
 For instance, pets rarely cry in pain.
 They might yip with acute pain if you step on their foot but arthritis joint pain that has been ongoing for months or years is often exhibited by changes in behavior like decreased activity, inability to complete their entire walk about the neighborhood, limping, decreased appetite, or even growling and biting when handled.
 Cats can be really hard to evaluate if they are in pain.
 At home they may just withdraw and not interact with the family.
-The doctors will help identify pain your pet may be experiencing and the good news is there are many different options for pain control especially for dogs.
+The veterinarians will help identify pain your pet may be experiencing and the good news is there are many different options for pain control especially for dogs.
 Of course there are pharmaceuticals that provide quick, safe pain relief but there are also foods and over the counter products that we might recommend.
 Often a combination of several or all of these will be used to provide balanced, safe pain relief.

 These are just a couple of concerns of older pets, others include special nutritional needs, behavior changes associated with senility, some diseases such as kidney, thyroid and cancer become more common and many other things.
 Remember “old age is not a disease”.
 If you notice changes in your senior pet’s weight, appetite, behavior, exercise tolerance or other things don’t chalk it up to “old age”.
-Give us a call and we will help sort out what is going on.
+Give us a call at (978) 388-3074 and we will help sort out what is going on.

 “Very pleasant and helpful staff.
 They go out of their way to make things easy for people and pets.”